Every team has hope heading into the offseason. And every team has concerns.

 Ergo, we're going to run through the conference and look at the chief matters -- on the up and downside -- for each Pac-12 team.

-Biggest reason for hope: The defense is going to be sneaky good.
+Biggest reason for hope: Barkley to Woods, repeat.